-New Pacific School will utilize the World Languages Standards for California Public Schools adopted 2019 to guide the foreign language program.
-The primary foreign language will target Spanish and engages in conversational elements and is supported through online programs and in school support.
-All students TK-12 will engage in foreign language.
-The goal for students will be to become proficient in Spanish to the extent that they can use it to engage in the global economy.
-The study of Spanish at New Pacific School also will expose students to the cultural and historical components of the language.
-The school will utilize the teachers, classroom volunteers, and community members to support speaking Spanish in the classroom.
-The students will also use online language acquisition programs such as Rosetta Stone and Babbel.
-The school will also offer experiential live virtual classes to promote international cultural awareness.
-Language acquisition will be infused in the project-based learning for the students.
-Students learn the fundamentals of the language and culture including history, cultural practices, visual arts, and idioms.
-The school provides students with Internet access for home use of the program.
+New Pacific School will utilize the World Languages Standards for California Public Schools adopted in 2019 to guide the world language program.
+Students will be able to choose from all available world languages through our language acquisition program, Rosetta Stone and we will provide alternative/additional direct instruction in Spanish for younger, emergent readers.
+Using Rosetta Stone, students will engage in conversational elements and will be supported through additional resources, such as Babbel, as well as in school support.
+All students TK-12 will engage in world languages.
+The goal is for students to become proficient in a world language to the extent that they can use it to engage in the global economy.
+The study of world languages at New Pacific School will expose students to the cultural and historical components of the language.
+The school will utilize the teachers, classroom volunteers, and community members to support conversational practice in the classroom.
+The Charter School will provide students with Internet access and technology devices for home use of the program.
+The school will offer opportunities to promote international cultural awareness as well as project-based learning to explore culture including history, cultural practices, visual arts, and idioms.
 The students will demonstrate competency in standards addressing communication, cultures, and connections as understanding the foreign language requires diligence.
-Students engaged in learning through their multiple years will improve through the continuum of novice, intermediate, advanced, and possibly superior based on the student interest in the individual standards.
+Students engaged in learning through their multiple years will improve through the continuum of novice, intermediate, advanced, and possibly superior based on the student interest in the individual standards (See Appendix 4 for a World Language Scope and Sequence).